bluesky66-dev/Pabau2/README.md

 * Only UI components can be shown in Storybook
 * UI components cannot access database
 * UI components have to expose full control via Storyboard Controls
-* App components usually will involve Database interaction (via Apollo Client)
+* App components will involve Database interaction (via Apollo Client)
 * Maybe for a one-off type widget, App component is fine

 ## Our Stack